telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/editing/add-control-to-customeditor.md

 title: Add Controls to Custom Editor
 page_title: Add Controls to Custom Editor | Kendo UI Scheduler
 description: "Learn how to add Kendo UI controls to a custom event editor in a Kendo UI Scheduler widget."
-previous_url: /kendo-mvc/web/scheduler/how-to/add-control-to-customeditor
+previous_url: /kendo-mvc/web/scheduler/how-to/add-control-to-customeditor, /controls/scheduling/scheduler/how-to/add-control-to-customeditor
 slug: howto_add_controlsto_custom_event_editor_scheduler
 ---

 # Add Controls to Custom Editor

-The example below demonstrates how to add Kendo UI controls to a custom event editor in a Kendo UI Scheduler widget.
+The following example demonstrates how to add Kendo UI controls to a custom event editor in the Scheduler.

 ###### Example